microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/multitenantorganizationpartnerconfigurationtemplate.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Defines an optional multi-tenant organization template for inbound and outbound partner configuration settings.
+Defines an optional cross-tenant access policy template with inbound and outbound partner configuration settings for a multi-tenant organization.
 For more information, see [crossTenantAccessPolicyConfigurationPartner resource type](crosstenantaccesspolicyconfigurationpartner.md).

-Each tenant has its own templates.
-This optional template can be used by any tenant if they want to autogenerate cross-tenant access policies for other tenants in a multi-tenant organization.
-This template can used when a tenant joins a multi-tenant organization, or when other tenants joins a multi-tenant organization.
+Each tenant has its own template.
+This template is applied when a tenant joins a multi-tenant organization, or when other tenants join a multi-tenant organization.

 ## Methods
 |Method|Return type|Description|